dsouzadaniel/dsouzadaniel.github.io/_posts/2017-10-15-an-intuitive-explanantion-to-precision-recall-accuracy.markdown

 If it didn’t hit you yet, spend some time on the confusion matrix.
 It’ll all make sense.

-The lesson to be learnt here is, when using machine learning to solve problems for your business, be clear on <b><i>what performance metric defines success for you</b></i>.
+The lesson to be learnt here is, when using machine learning to solve problems for your business, be clear on <i><b>what performance metric defines success for you</i></b> .
 Is it Recall?
 Precision?
 Or a decent mix of both?

 Finally, we’re left with this big question. <i>Do we ever care about Accuracy?</i>